exabugs/dynamodb-client/README.md

 3. Commit your changes (`git commit -m 'Add amazing feature'`)
 4. Push to the branch (`git push origin feature/amazing-feature`)
 5. Open a Pull Request

+### Guidelines

+- Follow the existing code style
+- Add tests for new features
+- Update documentation as needed
+- Ensure all tests pass before submitting

 ---